Sleeping Bag

 Hood & Neck Collar

-A large amount of body heat is lost through our head.
+A large amount of body heat is lost through our heads.
 An insulated collar and a well-contoured hood make for a warmer sleep.
 Alternatively, a beanie and shirt wrapped around your neck should do the trick.

 Keep in mind that a sleeping bag, no matter how warm its rating, will not be able to perform to its optimum level without adequate insulation from the ground.
 In cold weather, a sleeping mat is vital in preventing your body temperature from dropping due to conductive heat loss to the ground.
 See the Sleeping Mat section for more details.